TheNathanSpace/Assault/README.md

         - Weapons
         - Blocks
         - Utility items
+        - Special map-specific items
     - Gamer Shop (team buffs)
         - Potion effects
         - Movement buffs
+ - Lobby/game instance stuff
+    - Moving players in/out of game
+    - Map voting
+    - Joining/leaving game while it's running
+ - Game modifiers (admin set or voting)

 ### Completed

  - Build example map for testing (blue at least)
  - Teams
- - Me and my cohort built Saloon!
+ - Me and my cohort built Saloon 😎
- - Restructure current world setup
+ - Restructure current world setup (worlds vs. map)
-    - There should be as many worlds as the server wants, since each world is a map.
+ - World copying/loading/deleting from maps

 ---

-#### Shops

-UBOM: The normal shop that both teams use

-Gamer Shop: Attackers spend Gamer Points (earned by killing defenders) on buffs
+## Game Cycle

+1. Everybody starts in a lobby world
+2. Each player that wants to join the game signifies it by running a command or something, then they're added to a list
+3. Once the game has enough players, the game instance is created, the map/players passed to it, and the game world created
+4. All the players are moved to the game world (on the waiting platform)
+5. The countdown starts
+6. Teams are split, and sent to their defending base in build mode
+7. Once building time is up, the attackers start

 ---